 Electronic Air Cleaner: An electronic device that filters out large particulates and bioaerosols in indoor air.

-Energy Star: A designation of the U.S. Environmental Protection Agency (EPA) to that the Energy Star is connected to HVAC products which meet or exceed national rules for high-performance operation.
+Energy Star: A designation of the U.S. Environmental Protection Agency (EPA) to that the Energy Star is connected to HVAC products that meet or exceed national rules for high-performance operation.

 Environmental Protection Agency (EPA): A bureau of the U.S. government that develops and enforces national environmental regulations and manages the nationally ENERGY STAR® program.